About Us

 Jocelyn Perez-Blanco

-Jocelyn is also a member of the Student Support Team at The School of Evolutionary Herbalism, and works as an educator and guide with NYCH20.
+She is the organizer for the Herbalists MeetUp Group of NY, and is also a member of the Student Support Team at The School of Evolutionary Herbalism, and works as an educator and guide with NYCH20.

 Her classes have been recommended by The New York Times, and have been offered through different organizations, such as Simpli, NFC Lifestyle Live, and T-Mobile